olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 -> error notification disappears

 TEST RESULT:
 -> same as previously, error notification are still there with the previous kind name.
-Teste on openshift cluster Node resource.
+Teste on openshift cluster Node resource. (screenshot with crc-pkjt4-master-0sss)

 **Push notification appears for local file**
 1. File > New > YML file